kaneviggers/PHLS/README.md

     disco()
-    disco makes a specified light  display a random color. in unison with setInteval(), disco() can make a light flash random colors for a disco effect.
+    disco makes a specified light  display a random color. in unison with setInteval(), disco() can make a light flash random colors for a disco effect. example : setInterval (disco, timeInterval)
+    same colors do not appear twice in a row.